simsimi/workshop-site-pages/support/190410/en.md

 ---

-### What is the pricing after I exceed the free credit?
-You only pay for what you use.
-You can access your spending and estimate your bill any time in your SimSimi Workshop console.

----

 ### How is pricing structured for the API.
 For each successful request, there is a per-request cost, which varies depending on whether it has filtering options.
 For more information, see the Pricing page.